 No Plans Yet for Open Loop in Paris

 In Paris, France’s capital and by far its largest city, transit officials have no current plans to support open loop.
 That is despite the fact that the city will host the Olympics in 2024.
-The event will bring thousands of foreign visitors to the city, just about all of them packing contactless bank cards.
+The event will bring potentially millions of foreign visitors to the city, just about all of them packing contactless bank cards.

 Sources told Mobility Payments that the situation in Paris is, as one put it, “very complicated.”